mik-tf/openwebui-flist-docker/README.md

 ## Introduction

-This project provides a self-contained deployment of **OpenWebUI** and **Ollama** on the ThreeFold Grid, using a micro VM.
+This project provides a self-contained deployment of **OpenWebUI** on the ThreeFold Grid, using a micro VM.
 The deployment is managed via **zinit** for automatic service management and includes:

-- Preconfigured firewall rules with **UFW**
+- Docker daemon for container management
 - Secure SSH server configuration
-- **Ollama** for local LLM serving
 - **OpenWebUI** for a web-based interface
 - Self-healing services via **zinit**

 The deployment automatically provisions:
 - Secure SSH access
 - OpenWebUI on port `8080`
-- Ollama on port `11434`
-- Persistent storage for Ollama models and WebUI data
+- Persistent storage for WebUI data

 ***